-The Commission will review applications within 14 days.
-Generally, a response will be sent to the applicant acknowledging receipt.
-Two Commission members will then be assigned to review the application.
+The Commission will acknowledge receipt of the application within 14 days.
+Two Commission members will be assigned to review the application.
 Once the review process is completed, the Commission will notify the applicant or his/her chief within 30 days to inform him/her if the designation has been awarded.